The Story of Our Patron Saint

-St. Francis Episcopal Church proudly bears the name of St. Francis of Assisi, a medieval Italian Catholic friar, deacon, and preacher.
-Originally Giovanni di Pietro di Bernardone (nicknamed “Francesco”), Francis was born 1181/2 to a wealthy family in Assisi, Umbria.
+St. Francis Episcopal Church & Day School proudly bears the name of St. Francis of Assisi, a medieval Italian Catholic friar, deacon, and preacher.
+Originally Giovanni di Pietro di Bernardone (nicknamed “Francesco”), Francis was born around 1182 to a wealthy family in Assisi, Umbria.
 He lived a privileged lifestyle, supported by his parents, assisting in his father’s silk business.
 On one occasion, when approached by a beggar, Francis was said to have experienced something like a religious conversion, renouncing all things earthly, including the clothes on his back.
-Mocked and shunned by his friends and family, Francis enlisted in the military around age 20, and was subsequently sent on expedition, only to return after having seen a strange vision.
+Mocked and shunned by his friends and family, Francis enlisted in the military around age 20 and was subsequently sent on an expedition, only to return after having seen a strange vision.

 In 1205, Francis was said to have had a mystical vision of Jesus in the Chapel of San Damiano, just outside Assisi.
 Gazing upon the crucifix (see right), he heard the words, “Rebuild my church that is in ruins.”
 Francis received these words as divine instruction and began devoting his life to serving God and the poor.

 Others joined Francis in service, drawn by his humble devotion and dedication to God and those in need.
 In 1209, Francis penned a simple rule by which he and his followers were to live.
 The next year, in 1210, Pope Innocent III recognized this band of brothers as a religious order.
 They were called "Ordo Fratrum Minorum" or "The Order of Lesser Brothers."
 Franciscan friars are still styled "OFM" to this day.